bigskysoftware/htmx/www/content/essays/why-tend-not-to-use-content-negotiation.md

 > "Oh, it's easy, you just use _content negotiation_, it's baked into HTTP!"

-Not being content with alienating only the general purpose JSON API enthusiasts, let me know proceed to also alienate my erstwhile hypermedia enthusiast allies by saying:
+Not being content with alienating only the general purpose JSON API enthusiasts, let me now proceed to also alienate my erstwhile hypermedia enthusiast allies by saying:

 *I don't think content negotiation is typically the right approach to